selivan/bacula_zabbix_integration/README.md

 * Tweak conf.py:
 	* path to zabbix_sender
 	* bconsole config file
-	* jobs list cache file.
+	* jobs list cache file. (!)
 This file should be avaliable for write to zabbix user.
 	* timeout for bconsole command in seconds (default 5 seconds)
 	* hostname for sending messages to zabbix
 * Add UserParameter from to zabbix_agentd.conf.
-Examole in file conf-zabbix_agentd-userparam.
+Example in file conf-zabbix_agentd-userparam.
 Restart zabbix_agentd
 * Config Messages resuorce in bacula-director.conf.
 Example in file conf-bacula-dir-messages.
-You can directly include this file with @/path/to/bacula-director.conf.
+You can directly include this file with @/etc/bacula/bacula-to-zabbix/conf-bacula-dir-messages.
 Reload config for bacula-director
 * Add template tmpl bacula-director.xml to zabbix.
 Assign it to host with bacula-director.
 * Disable auto-generated triggers for jobs that are not backup type(restore jobs, ...)